SMI/SmiServices/README.md

 ### 1.3 Background and Context

-Historically dicom images are held in a clinical PACS or in an imaging informatics platform such as [XNAT](https://www.xnat.org/).
+Historically dicom images are held in a clinical PACS or in an imaging informatics platform such as [XNAT].
 SmiServices can function standalone or side by side with such tools.
 The unique features of SmiServices are it's ability to present large imaging datasets as indexed flat tables in a relational database (MySql, Sql Server, Postgres or Oracle) where they can be linked with cohorts/EHR datasets.
 This is a worthy addition since it allows for cohort building and extraction using existing tools that data analysts are familiar with (R, Sql scripts, [RDMP Cohort Builder](https://github.com/HicServices/RDMP) etc).

 ### 1.4 Goals and Technical Requirements